Brazil forest fires rage as farmers push into the Amazon | The China Post

 Unfortunately, in tropical agriculture, fire is still used routinely.
 And some of those fires spread, then reach and burn large areas of forest.
 The typical system in Brazil and in all Amazonian countries is that people cut down trees and then leave the area to dry out for about two or three months before setting it on fire in order to clear the land for agricultural purposes.

 So this is a very common phenomenon.
 But what we’re seeing this year is more deforestation.
-We estimate that the forest areas in the Brazilian Amazon have decreased something between 20 and 30 percent compared to the last 12 months.
+We estimate that the forest areas in the Brazilian Amazon have decreased something between 20% and 30% compared to the last 12 months.

 Is there any attempt to stop these fires?